poptip/twice/README.md

 ```

 ### Events
 Site streams receive the same events as user streams.
 But for multiple users instead of one.
 To identify which user an event belongs to, each event includes a user's ID appended to the arguments.
-Except for the events: `connect', `reconnect`, `disconnect`, `destroy`, `retry`, `retryMax`, `data`, and `tweet`.
+Except for the events: `connect`, `reconnect`, `disconnect`, `destroy`, `retry`, `retryMax`, `data`, and `tweet`.

 For example, the event `friends` would be emitted like this: `function (friends, userid) { }`.